daveerickson/NebulaLogger/docs/logger-engine/FlowLogEntry.md

 #### `topics` → `List<String>`

-Optionally provide a list of topics to dynamically assign to the log entry.
+Optionally provide a list of topics to dynamically assign to the log entry

 ---